ReasonScape Architecture: The Methodology¶

 - Finding: Same aggregate score, different failure modes

-See workflow.md for four research workflow patterns showing when to use discovery vs investigation.
+See workflow.md for the Three P's and when to use discovery vs investigation.

 Proving It Works¶